Skip to main content

 Dress up as a play on words

 If your family loves a good wordplay puzzle, then this costume idea is perfect.
-The key to this idea is finding a phrase, name, or sentence that can be replicated with five costumes.
-Some of these phrases include:
+The key to this creative Halloween costume theme is finding a phrase, name, or sentence that can be replicated with five costumes.
+How about these fun themes?

-• Shark Week.
-Each family member can dress up in a shark costume.
-Each costume is labeled Monday through Friday to create a costume wordplay on the TV Show, Shark Week.
+• Shark Week – Each family member can dress up in a shark costume.
+Each costume is labeled Monday through Friday to create a costume wordplay on the Discovery Channel’s annual Shark Week bonanza.

-• Domino’s Pizza.
-Have four out of the five family members dress up as dominoes.
-The final family member can dress up as a slice of pizza to represent the beloved food chain: Domino’s Pizza.
+• Domino’s Pizza – Have four out of the five family members dress up as dominoes.
+The final family member can dress up as a slice of pizza to represent the beloved food chain the kiddos love.

 Become a family of foodies